‘Bob’s Burgers’ Bleakening Christmas Special Is Already a Queer Holiday Classic

 Bob’s Burgers is a truly excellent show that mixes humor with earned sentimentality (something we haven’t seen since Futurama) and it usually brings its A-game to holiday episodes.
-As strong as some of their Thanksgiving episodes have been, this year’s Bob’s Burgers Christmas episode is the best holiday special they’ve ever done.
+As strong as some of their other holiday episodes have been, the Bob’s Burgers ‘Bleakening’ Christmas episode should be mandatory on any queer holiday watch-list.

 To discuss the episode, we’ll be getting into some spoiler territory.
-We’ll try our best to tip-toe around spoilers as much as we can — but honestly, you’ll might want to watch Sunday’s episode anyway — it’s a good one.
+We’ll try our best to tip-toe around spoilers as much as we can — but honestly, you should watch the episode anyway — it’s a good one.

 Without going into too much detail, the episode climaxes in a queer rave.
 The gorgeously animated set piece features a drag queen singing a disco-glam Christmas song.
 Miss Triple X-Mas, known the rest of the year as Cleavage to Beaver, is voiced by Todrick Hall.
 And her song, “Twinkly Lights” is catchy, funny and above all, warmly moving — sort of like Bob’s Burgers itself.